 - Arterial/ischemic wounds

 - Surgical Wounds

 Patient undergoing TcPO2 test at the bedside

-The Hyperbaric and Wound Care Center also performs transcutaneous oxygen monitoring (TcPO2).
+The Wound Care Center also performs transcutaneous oxygen monitoring (TcPO2).
 This simple, non-invasive procedure is used as an adjunctive screening tool to evaluate skin oxygenation and microvascular perfusion to assess the potential for wound healing.
 Podiatrists utilize this tool prior to surgical procedures to predict healing outcomes for their patients.
 TcPO2 can also be used preoperatively to “map” tissue oxygenation levels in patients with unsalvageable limbs in order to assist the surgeon in determining appropriate amputation levels.

 For a physician referral call 1-800-445-3392.